ARHGAP11B: Function

 ARHGAP11B is involved in neocortex folding; however, its precise function remains unknown.
 Several genes involved in intellectual disability encode proteins with RhoGAP domains or other proteins in the Rho signalling pathway.
 It has been reported that it is located in mitochondria, where it binds to the adenine nucleotide translocator.
 It does not affect the adenine nucleotide exchange activity of the translocator, but it does lead to delayed opening of the mitochondrial permeability transition pore, thus allowing for greater sequestration of calcium.
 Furthermore, the presence of ARHGAP11B in the mitochondria boosts glutaminolysis, most likely due to the ability of mitochondria to sequester calcium, thereby activating mitochondrial matrix dehydrogenases in the citric acid cycle, particularly the oxoglutarate dehydrogenase complex.

 Human evolution

 Changes in ARHGAP11B are one of several key genetic factors of recent brain evolution and difference of modern humans to (other) apes and Neanderthals.
 A 2016 study suggests, one mutation, a "single nucleotide substitution underlies the specific properties of ARHGAP11B that likely contributed to the evolutionary expansion of the human neocortex".

+A 2020 study found that when ARHGAP11B was introduced into the primate common marmoset, it increased radial glial cells, upper layer neurons, and brain wrinkles (gyral and sulcus structures), leading to the expansion of the neocortex.
+This revealed that ARHGAP11B is the gene responsible for the development of the neocortex during human evolution.